jonbish/socialize/readme.txt

 Of course your can.
 It's one of the choice settings available to you in the settings panel.

-= What if I don't want sharing buttons to show up? =
+= What if I don't want bookmarks to show up? =

 Load the page/pages in question and make sure there are no checkboxes checked in the 'Socialize' panel of the post.